EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

     poetry install
     ```

-    > The command `poetry config virtualenvs.in-project true --local` ensures that Poetry creates the virtual environment inside your project directory (as `.venv`), making it easier to manage and locate your environment for this project.
+    !!! info "The command `poetry config virtualenvs.in-project true --local` ensures that Poetry creates the virtual environment inside your project directory (as `.venv`), making it easier to manage and locate your environment for this project."

 2. Activate the Python virtual environment created by Poetry.
 Run the following command from the `backend` directory: